daniangelos/ModalSat/README.md

-# modalSat
+# ModalSat
-Automated generation of models in modal logic
+Automated generation of models in Modal Logic